Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 +51 973 250 586

 An off road adventure excites you?
 Then this is the one of the best treks you can do to get to Machu Picchu from Cusco.
-Inca Quarry trail to Machu Picchu is an off the beaten track adventure.
+Inca Quarry trail to Machu Picchu is an off the beaten track adventure in South America.
 Although not as popular as Salkantay Trek or Classic Inca Trail , it is quite history oriented.
 The trek takes you to the largest quarry of Incas.

 Ollantaytambo has been prominent since Inca civilization.
 During the rule of Pachacutec, the Incas planned to construct some buildings here.
 They did all the stone work in this quarry.

 The four day trek takes you to many other archaeological complexes along the way.
 It is an off the beaten track experience.
 Which means, it is less crowded.
 This gives you an excellent opportunity to immerse in the nature and history.
 On this trek you will also be visiting some interesting sites like the complex where the architects who worked in this quarry lived.